steveburkhart/HandicapHeat/README.md

 This is to create competitive races using the best times.
-In order to work it will need an API key for claude.ai.
-This key uses claude to parse the pdf file to assocaite the best time with each athlete.
 I used Hytek TeamManager and a 2 column report.
 Export the file as a CSV and save.
 ******
 Issues with iphone - start sound not playing
 *******